PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 **What is it?**

 [DataShare](https://datashare.ed.ac.uk/) is a University-managed service for hosting data so it is publicly available at the end of a link.
-Currently, you can host shareable files up to 20Gb through the interface (or up to 100Gb if you emailing them).
+Currently, you can host shareable files up to 20Gb through the interface (or up to 100Gb if you email).
 It is an in-house equivalent to hosting data on the Open Science Framework, or similar 3rd-party open research data repositories.
 You will be prompted to provide information about the dataset including links to any publications where it is used, but many are optional.
 After you upload, the central collection curation team will double check everything looks good before the link goes live.

 **The good**